oskitone/poly555/assembly_guide/docs/3d-printing-parts-and-slicing.md

 If you bought the kit with the 3D-printed parts included, you can skip this part!
 :::

+## Download 3D Models

+The POLY555's models are hosted on Thingiverse at [https://www.thingiverse.com/thing:4676728](https://www.thingiverse.com/thing:4676728).

+Download them and then come on back here!

 ## Parts

 There are five parts you'll need to print: